Electronic tagging: NIJ Standard 1004.00

+The standard also includes optional test methods for detecting metallic shielding, cellular jamming, and GPS jamming attempts.

+European regulatory framework

+Electronic monitoring devices sold in EU member states must comply with the Radio Equipment Directive (RED) 2014/53/EU, which covers radio equipment safety, electromagnetic compatibility, and efficient use of the radio spectrum.
+Since August 2025, internet-connected radio equipment — including GPS ankle monitors with cellular connectivity — must also comply with the EN 18031 series of cybersecurity standards, which address network protection, personal data privacy, and fraud prevention.

+Rechargeable lithium-ion batteries used in ankle-worn devices are subject to safety testing under IEC 62133-2, which specifies requirements for portable sealed secondary cells including tests for overcharging, short-circuiting, thermal abuse, and mechanical shock.
+Transportation of devices containing lithium batteries must comply with UN 38.3 testing requirements.

+Devices are also typically tested for ingress protection (IP) ratings under IEC 60529; a rating of IP67 or IP68 is common for ankle-worn devices to ensure resistance to sweat, rain, and accidental submersion.

 Non-justice-system uses

 Medical and health

-The use of electronic monitoring in medical practice, especially as it relates to the tagging of the elderly and people with dementia, has generated controversy and media attention.
-Elderly people in care homes can be tagged with the same electronic monitors used to keep track of young offenders.
+The use of electronic monitoring in medicine, especially as it relates to the tagging of the elderly and people with dementia, has generated controversy and media attention.
+Inmates of care homes can be tagged with the same electronic monitors used to keep track of young offenders.
 For people suffering from dementia, electronic monitoring might be beneficially used to prevent them from wandering away.
 The controversy regarding medical use relates to two arguments, one about the safety of the patients and the other about their privacy and human rights.
 At over 40%, there is a high prevalence of wandering among patients with dementia.
 Of the several methods deployed to keep them from wandering, it is reported that 44% of wanderers with dementia have been kept behind closed doors at some point.
-Other solutions have included constant surveillance, use of makeshift alarms and, the use of various drugs that carry the risk of adverse effects.
+Other solutions have included constant surveillance, use of makeshift alarms, and the use of various drugs that carry the risk of adverse effects.